0xEct0/0xEct0.github.io/about.md

 - General information security things

 ### whoami
-I am currently working as a full-time Security Engineer (on the Threat Analysis/Reverse Engineering Team) while doing my masters in Cyber Security part-time.
+I have an MS in Cybersecurity and currently have about three years of experiencing working as a Security Engineer on the Threat Detection/Reverse Engineering team.
 Specific interests in information security includes anything within red teaming, tooling (software/implant) development, and malware reverse engineering.

 Doing hands-on challenges and activities is my preferred method of learning so you can find write-ups for CTF challenges, HackTheBox challenges, and general lab activities in here.
 Doing write-ups helps me remember what I learn and it ensures that I fully understand the topic.

 In addition this site will have my security notes in whatever I have learned.
 Documenting what I learn also helps solidify the information and helps me share what I learned that might be useful to others.

 ### Personal goals (what this site will probably mostly contain eventually):